 After obtaining an Honours degree in Biology from Manchester University, she began her career at Calderdale Health Authority as a medical laboratory scientist, spending seven years in the role and gaining professional qualifications in Haematology.
 Remaining in the health sector, Maggie moved into medical diagnostics sales and marketing with a pharmaceutical company before establishing her own marketing company.

 Maggie first entered politics through her involvement with a community campaign to save an area of green belt from development and has since gone on to lead a number of similar campaigns, most notably opposing the construction of the East Midlands HS2 Hub on green belt at Breaston.

 In Parliament, Maggie has become a passionate advocate for the wider use of diagnostic testing in order to reduce the amount of antibiotics that are wrongly prescribed, as well as establishing and Chairing the All Party Parliamentary Group on Obesity.

 In 2015, Maggie was elected to serve on the House of Commons Health Select Committee, and has also previously served on the Scottish Affairs Select Committee.

-In Government, Maggie has severed both as Parliamentary Private Secretary to the Secretary of State at The Department for Health and Social Care and latterly as a Government Whip.
+In Government, Maggie has served both as Parliamentary Private Secretary to the Secretary of State at The Department for Health and Social Care and latterly as a Government Whip.